-As of 2021, the KSA's economy ranked as the Middle East's 2nd largest and the world's 18th largest.
+As of 2023, the KSA's economy ranked as the Middle East's

+largest and the world's 19th largest.
 Average economic growth between 2010-19 was a healthy 3% despite an economic contraction of -2% during the 2008-09 global financial crisis.
 Also, there was a drop of -0.7% in GDP in 2017 and -0.3% in 2019 due to oil production cuts by OPEC, a group of oil-producing countries (see p.
 9 of History and Myth).
 In 2022, GDP grew 8.7%, the highest among G20 countries.
+In 2023 the GDP declined to 0.8%.

 Some 66% of working Saudi citizens are employed in the public sector, which offers higher salaries, better benefits, job security, and shorter working hours than the private sector.
 To encourage more Saudis to enter the workforce, the government has pursued "Saudization" initiatives such as the nitaqat program, which uses both penalties and incentives to encourage private firms to meet certain citizen employment quotas.
+Nevertheless,

-Nevertheless, Saudis remain underrepresented in the private sector for several reasons, most notably cultural and religious norms that discourage some women from seeking work and employers from hiring them (see p.
+Saudis remain underrepresented in the private sector for several reasons, most notably cultural and religious norms that discourage some women from seeking work and employers from hiring them (see p.
 2 of Sex and Gender) and a skills mismatch between Saudi job-seekers and employers (see p.
 5 of Learning and Knowledge).

 The Saudi economy is heavily dependent on foreign labor.
 Of a workforce of about 16.1 million people in 2021, some 11 million were non-citizens.
-Between 80-90% of non-citizen workers are employed in the private sector, sometimes in dangerous, unhealthy conditions and often without proper compensation.
+Just over 76% of the private sector workforce are non-citizen workers, sometimes employed in dangerous, unhealthy conditions and often without proper compensation.
 The KSA continues to use the controversial kafala system, a sponsorship program that ties workers to their employers and facilitates serious human rights violations, though it was reformed in 2021 to ease contractual obligations.